BBehboodi/Pokedex/README.md

 - https://localhost:5001/swagger/index.html

 ## Futuer implementations
-- Versioning the data transfer objects (Dtos)
+- Versioning the data transfer objects (dtos)
 - Impelementing SDK project for usage of other projects (dtos in domain layer should use in SKD project)